Last modified: December 05, 2024

 Representation of Graphs in Computer Memory

 Graphs, with their versatile applications in numerous domains, necessitate efficient storage and manipulation mechanisms in computer memory.
-Commonly, the representation choice depends on the graph's characteristics (e.g., sparsity) and the specific operations to be performed.
-Among the many methods available, the adjacency matrix and the adjacency list stand out as the most prevalent.
+The choice of representation often depends on the graph's characteristics, such as sparsity, and the specific operations to be performed.
+Among the various methods available, the adjacency matrix and the adjacency list are the most prevalent.

 Adjacency Matrix